Board of Directors!

 Sun Joo Kim

-Diversity in Design hosts dynamic and engaging events throughout the year - from formal discussions to casual socials to innovative work sessions.
-Each year we host our signature event during Portland's Design Week each April.
+Diversity in Design hosts dynamic and engaging events throughout the year - from formal discussions to casual socials to innovative work sessions and collaborations with like-minded organizations.

-We also like to share information about other events happening around the Portland-Metro area that support diversity, equity, and inclusion work and conversations.
+We also like to share information about other events happening around the Portland-Metro area that support BIPOC design work, diversity, equity, and inclusion.

-Check out our calendar for an up-to-date listing of events and click the links for more information and tickets.
+Check out our calendar for an up-to-date listings of our and other local and virtual events!
+Click the links for more info and tickets.

 One of our goals is to provide useful resources to inspire, empower, and support professionals of color in the design industries.